 Empty homes matter

 Empty properties are a wasted resource.
-They cost money in tax and maintainence and lost rental income.
+They cost money in tax and maintenance and lost rental income.
 They often fall into disrepair or attract vermin which can blight the area.

 You can obtain substantial VAT reductions.

-If your property has been empty for 2 years or over you will be able to claim a VAT reduction on the cost of returning it to residential use to 5% instead of the usual 20%.
+If your property has not been lived in for at least 2 years immediately before renovation works start, you may be able to claim a VAT reduction on the cost of renovation to 5% instead of the usual 20%.
 This could save you a great deal of money on the overall building contract sum.
 Renovation works to properties empty for over 10 years will be zero-rated if you intend to live in the property yourself.

-If you have previously informed the council tax team that the property is empty and from what date, or if you can provide evidence of non-occupation, we can provide a document which may assist you to reduce your VAT costs.
+If the council has a record that you have previously informed us that the property is empty and from what date, we can provide a letter which may assist you to reduce your VAT costs.

 Where the owner is failing to restore an empty dwelling within a reasonable time then we may start statutory enforcement action to deal with any nuisances arising from it.